YnezT0311/project_dataset_usage_inference/README.md

 ## 🚀 Getting Started

-To execute our code, please refer to the `README.md` file in each folder.
-These files contain detailed instructions on running experiments, and reproducing results.
+To execute our code, please refer to [PrivacyMeter](https://github.com/privacytrustlab/ml_privacy_meter).
+To reproduce our results for the LM, please refer to the `README.md` file in `text_code` folder.
+It contains detailed instructions on running experiments.

 ## 📚 Citation